Jujulis18/MakgeolliGuruApp/README.md

 ## Troubleshooting

 If you run into issues, here are some solutions:

-- **Installation errors**: Make sure you have the latest version of Android Studio and your device is correctly configured.
-- **Display issues**: If the app is not displaying correctly, try restarting your device or checking for available updates.
+**Display issues**: If the app is not displaying correctly, try restarting your device or checking for available updates.